 With a decent travel credit card in your name, taking a trip can suddenly become cheaper.
 And if you sign up for the appropriate travel credit card—one that doesn’t simply focus on points but also includes features like lounge access, excellent insurance coverage, and the ability to transfer points between cards—you can receive even more value.

 The CardCard you choose should be based on the type of travel you enjoy, how you use your credit card (and what purchases), and which additional travel benefits fit your lifestyle.
-To help you pick the perfect CardCard, we’ve come up with a list of Canada’s best travel credit cards.
-Listed below are some of the best travel credit cards in Canada to make your next vacation much cheaper (or possibly free).
+To help you pick the perfect CardCard, we’ve compiled a list of Canada’s best travel credit cards.
+Below are some of Canada’s best travel credit cards to make your next vacation much cheaper (or possibly free).

 Best credit card for travel points